volodya-lombrozo/jtcop/README.md

 The test method name should be a sentence that describes the test case using present tense without subject.
-For example, if you have a test that tests a `User` class, then the test method name should start from the verb followed by the any testing conditions.
+For example, if you have a test that tests a `User` class, then the test method name should start from the verb followed by any testing conditions.
 For example:

 ```java
 public class UserTest {